hechoendrupal/drupal-console-book/en/commands/generate-plugin-fieldformatter.md

 --field-type | Field type the plugin can be used with

 ## Examples
-* Generate a a text field formatter plugin specifying the module name, the class, the label its plugin id and the field type
+* Generate a text field formatter plugin specifying the module name, the class, the label its plugin id and the field type
 ```
 drupal generate:plugin:fieldformatter  \
   --module="modulename"  \